 The among earliest challenge that you as a parent faces is food.
 The challenge looks even more daunting as you start to wean from breast milk and supplement it with semi-solid , and eventually solid food.

 The ‘GOOD FOOD FOR KIDS’ can help you navigate this task with ease and help you confidently decide what is good for your child.
 Moreover, having a quick reference such as this will save the hours that would have been spent googling and researching.

 What is the book about?

 With a foreword by the popular chef Sanjeev Kapoor, this book elaborates on anything and everything you need to know about your child’s nutrition needs.
 Compiled by Paediatrician Dr Umesh Vaidya, it emphasizes the need for graduating the baby to different types of food and tastes at various stages.
 The book also includes certain practices that parents should follow as their little one graduates from a tiny tot to an energetic kid.

-The books unique section on traditional home-cooked meals is one of a kind.
+Home food is the best food, the old saying goes.
+But what kind of home food is ideal for babies?
+This book’s unique section on traditional home-cooked meals is can help you find answers to that question.
 ‘GOOD FOOD FOR KIDS’ also provides a wide range of recipes that parents could consider trying out to help meet the nutrition needs of their children.
 These pan-India recipes range from popular semi-solid meals to solids food suitable for various stages of growth.
-Also, anyone would enjoy a healthy home-cooked meal.
-Even a baby!

 3. Simple and Easy to understand

 Though written by clinical experts, the books has very used very lucid language, that you can read in the Kitchen or around a coffee table.
 The books aims to empower parents with respect to their child’s nutrition and food.
 Its simple layout and language are bound to keep you glued to it till the end.

 Well we’ll stop here, and will leave the rest for you to discover as you read the book.
 Do let us know what you think we’d love to hear from you.